-- Nazca plate- Between South America and Pacific plate
+- Nazca plate- Between South America and the Pacific plate

-- Cocos plate- Between Central America and Pacific plate
+- Cocos plate- Between Central America and the Pacific plate

 - Philippine Plate- Between the Asiatic and Pacific plate

-- Caroline plate- Between Philippine and Indian Plate.
+- Caroline plate- Between the Philippine and Indian Plate.

 Plate boundaries are the area between the plates where most tectonic activities take place.
 Three types of boundaries exist and a fourth i.e. mixed type is characterized.
 Each type of plate boundary generates distinct geologic processes and landforms.